FurPineapple/Pulses2Pi-hole/README.md

 # Pulses to Pi-hole

-Automate your Pi-Hole DNS sinkhole and restrict access to unreliable - potencially malitious domains without manual monitoring and every day participation.
+Automate your Pi-Hole DNS sinkhole and restrict access to unreliable – potentially malicious domains without manual monitoring and every day participation.
 Automated collection of unreliable domain information from OTX AlienVault pulses using PythonSDK.
 Lists of domains are automatically collected, pushed to your GitHub repository and mapped to the Gravity database.

 * Dependencies: